 Although you are not building a resume, you are making a case for a coveted job promotion.
 This is similar to landing the interview for your dream job.

 These should be altered or rearranged based on your relationship with the leader and your organizational culture.

-These parts should highlight your impacts to the business.
+These parts should highlight your impacts on the business.

 Business impact section

 Think of it as a brief “Executive Summary” for reports you might do for leadership.
-The goal is to highlight your biggest impacts to the business.
+The goal is to highlight your biggest impacts on the business.

 - Keep it short but sweet.

 Focus on high-impact, role and suitable cultural components that quickly tell your leader how the organization will benefit from you in the targeted role as opposed to why you want it.